Is Your Word Really Your Bond?

 Why Your Word Matters

 In short, honoring your word plays a powerful role in how you are viewed by others.
-In the longer-term, it also plays a large part in how you view yourself.
+In the long term, it also plays a large part in how you view yourself.
 And, quite frankly, it dictates whether you are a person who is respected and accepted or disrespected and scorned.

 It’s ironic that although nearly everyone will admit to valuing the importance of keeping your word, fewer and fewer people actually do it.
 As a result, when I see people who consistently live up to their commitments, my respect for them soars.